Balancing other aspects of health while living with HIV.

 Mental health refers to your overall emotional, psychological, and social well-being, and affects how you think, feel, and act.
 Everyone’s mental health status is different, and many people have mental health concerns from time to time, but people living with HIV have a higher chance of experiencing mental health challenges.
 One of the most common mental health conditions faced by people living with HIV is depression.

 Mental health challenges are thought to be caused by a variety of genetic and environmental factors.
-They are not caused by personal weakness, and they are not your fault.
+They are not caused by personal weakness, and they are

 Many mental health conditions are treatable, and many people with mental health conditions recover completely with treatment.
 Talk with your healthcare provider about any mental health challenges you may be experiencing.